comp6062/arm64-automatic1111/README.md

 This removes:

-- Stable Diffusion WebUI directory
+- The Stable Diffusion WebUI directory
-- Python virtual environment
+- The Python virtual environment
-- Launcher scripts
+- All launcher scripts created by the installer

 ---

-# Summary
+## Summary

-This repo provides:
+This repository provides:

-- Fully automated A1111 ARM64 installer
+- A fully automated ARM64 AUTOMATIC1111 installer
-- CPU-only support
+- CPU-only Stable Diffusion support
-- Unified launcher with offline and LAN modes
+- LAN and offline execution modes
-- Automatic model installs
+- Automatic model installation
-- Full uninstall options
+- Clean uninstall support